Daniela Arias: San Diego Wave

-Arias transferred to NWSL club San Diego Wave FC on 26 March 2025, signing a two-year deal with a mutual option.
-She made her Wave debut over five months after joining the club, coming on as a late-game substitute for Perle Morroni in a September 2025 defeat to the Houston Dash.
+Arias joined NWSL club San Diego Wave FC on 26 March 2025, signing a two-year deal with a mutual option.
+She did not appear for more than five months, making her debut as a late substitute for Perle Morroni in a 3–0 defeat to the Houston Dash in September 2025.
+She was an unused substitute as San Diego lost its play-off quarter-final to the Portland Thorns on 9 November.
+Having not played in the first half of the 2026 season, she left the club by mutual contract termination in June 2026.